rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

     end
 end
 ```
-Essentially, when `v open` is called with no session name, an interactive prompt opens and allows you to search the available sessions.
+Essentially, when `vs open` is called with no session name, an interactive prompt opens and allows you to search the available sessions.

 In fish, quotes are usually not required since variables are passed 'as atoms' rather than being expanded and separated on whitespace (as is the case with bash).
 One of the few exceptions to this rule is `test -n "$var"`, which checks that `var` is defined and non-empty.